khanhnamle1994/cracking-the-data-science-interview/EBooks/AB-Testing/README.md

 15. Test how you frame your copy.
 Users may have different reactions to positive versus negative messaging.
 16. Try making your site easier to read with larger fonts, higher-contrast colors, and professional fonts.
 Studies show this increases trustworthiness and increases conversions.

+### Visual Media

+Digital media have the power to greatly influence conversions and engagement on a website, and testing digital media is a great idea because the right media can subconsciously influence people to act in a way that's aligned with your testing goals.

+17. Test different types of images on your landing page.
+People versus products is a good place to start.
+18. And iterate from there!
+Try a static image versus a product video versus a 360 degree product image.
+19. See how a stock image stacks up against an image of your employees or customers in action.
+20. Test a rotating carousel on your homepage versus a static image or video.
+21. Test different voice-overs for the videos on your site.
+Test whether a male or a female voice leads to the most completed views.
+22. Try different variations of your site's product demo: animated versus screencast.
+23. Test auto-play against click-to-play video.

 [back to top](#ab-testing)